Some Thoughts on Image Making

 Attached are my thoughts on image making for you to peruse.

-I was please that the talk seem to go down well as it is always a bit stressful doing it in front of your own crowd.
+I was pleased that the talk seem to go down well as it is always a bit stressful doing it in front of your own crowd.

 One or two members came up to me afterwards to say that they had enjoyed the talk, and that made me feel that all the preparation and hard work was all worth while.